jeffycyang/bloom-filter-sprint/README.md

 ![alt tag](http://blog.kiip.me/wp-content/uploads/2014/05/grape-query.png)

 Notice, the moment we verify there is a 0, we know the entry definitely does NOT exist.
-For large data sets this is very advantages as it prevents extra look-ups.
+For large data sets this is very advantageous as it prevents extra look-ups.

 *credit to [Patrick Brodie](http://blog.kiip.me/engineering/sketching-scaling-bloom-filters/) for his images*